| || member for 3 years, 10 months, 5 days|

 | [Add to MyFriends]|

 My name is Sarah Alexina (Lexie) Henry Van Pelt and I grew up on the George McNutt farm 5 miles east of downtown Knoxville, Tennessee along the river.
 George McNutt settled the farm in the late 1700's and direct decendants have been on the farm since.
 There is a McNutt Family Cemetery on the farm.
 I have the information on all the family members buried there. |

 Other family members are buried in both Old Grey Cemetery, Lynnhurst Cemetery and Highland Memorial Cemetery.
 As I have time I will be adding these as well.

-I now live in Evans, GA and enjoy taking photos in the cemeteries in the area.
+I have taken photos in Hillcrest Cemetery in Augusta, GA.
 I am not related to any of the ones I have added in Georgia so if one is your relative please let me know and I will be happy to transfer the memorial to you.

 I would be happy to share information on my family.
 Anyone may use any picture that I have taken.
 I'm more than happy to contribute.